 Hi all!
 Great news!

 I managed to create an unofficial (Strictly done by myself: not the responsibility of Softr) tabs feature for Softr.
-A big thanks to Artur who helped me (at late nightđ) with completing and improving my javascript snippet!
+A big thanks to Artur who helped me (at late nightđ) to improve my javascript snippet!

 For those who donât know what are tabs, and everybody else, Letâs not spoil it more than it needs.
 The demo is here: https://test-play.softr.app/hide-show-tabs?recordId=recZV04ZNE3pvMnKM